lcxfs1991/html-res-webpack-plugin/README.md

 - `htmlMinify`: please checkout `html-minifier`[https://github.com/kangax/html-minifier] to see detail options.
 If set false | null, html files won't be compressed.
 - `isHotReload`: if set true, <link> tags will be ignored
 - `favicon`: favicon path, for example, "src/favicon.ico"
+- `templateContent`: a point for developer to modify html content before output. `this.options` can be used in such a function.

 ## Last Words
 Since this is still v0.0.1, I may miss some project senarios.
 Please try this plugin and push any issues.
 I will help you solve the problem ASAP(usually within 24 hours).